Filler

 • Securing The Knob.
 Some swords have a handle with a knob on the end that can be twisted to adjust the balance.
 For this kind of sword, you can use rubber O rings (purchased in the plumbing supply section of the hardware store) as a washer to ensure a secure fit on the threads.

 • Don't Slip!
 Before dancing, place a small amount of bowler's grip (sold in bowling alleys) on the sword.
-This will make it stick to your head better.
+This will make it stay more securely on the balancing point.

 • Don't Slip!
 Spritz a little hair spray onto the top of your head where the sword will rest before you begin your performance.
 This will make your hair a little sticky and help the sword stay in place while you're dancing.